Overview of Producer Company Registration

 - A declaration drafted by a professional

-- An affidavit signed by all the proposed subscribers declaring their competency to act as legal subscribers of the company.
+- An affidavit signed by all the proposed subscribers declaring their competency to act as legal subscribers of the company

 - A utility bill such as electricity, gas or water bill along with a No Objection Certificate from the owner as a residential proof of the corresponding office of the company.
-In the case of rented property, a lease agreement would be attached to other documents.
+In the case of rented property, a lease agreement should be attached to other documents.

-Tax Exemptions for the Registered Producer Companies:
+Tax Exemptions for the Registered Producer Companies

 Registered Producer Company enjoys tax benefits such as exemption from agricultural income under section 10(1) of the income tax act, 1961.
 The exemption varies based on activities carried out by the farmers such as the agricultural income is 100% exempted from the income tax while the income earned from the production of green tea is 60% exempted as per the law.

 All these benefits make Producer Company Registration more advantageous for all the farmers in India.
 This could help them in more production and better credit facilities, thus resulting in more profits for their produce.
 All in all producer company is bliss for all the farmers in India.

 It generally takes 30 business days to incorporate a Producer Company.